 Superficial & the Allure of Sex

-In today’s world people yearn for a deeper connection but the speed of superficiality of modern dating can work against that.
+In today’s world, people yearn for a deeper connection but the speed of superficiality of modern dating can work against that.

-Over the years Tinder has subconsciously shaped the mentality of people towards a random fling culture rather than meaningful long term relationships.
+Over the years Tinder has subconsciously shaped the mentality of people towards a random fling culture rather than meaningful long-term relationships.
 There is a sweet rush of adrenaline when the promise of sex is just a swipe away.

-Customers engaging in flings and sex keep paying monthly subscription fees, while those who look for long term are more likely to delete their account.
+Customers engaging in flings and sex keep paying monthly subscription fees, while those who look for the long term are more likely to delete their account.